 - Minimal assignment of rights for maintenance interfaces and accesses

-- Restrict access to operating system configuration files
+- Restricted access to operating system configuration files

-- Changing all existing default passwords with passwords according to a company-internal password policy
+- Changing all existing default passwords with passwords according to an internal company password policy

 - error or debug messages for end users